librity/ft_netmon/README.md

 ====================================================================================================
 ```

-The program parse the file, and spawns a scheduler thread for each target
+The program parses the file and spawns a scheduler thread for each target
 that periodically enqueues a new request in the request pool.
 It also spawns worker threads that dequeue and perform the requests.